 The government-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
-Under this method, revenues are recorded when earned and expenses are recorded when a liability is incurred.
+Under this method, revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.
 Property taxes are recognized as revenues in the fiscal year for which they are levied.
 Grants and similar items are recognized as revenue as soon as all eligibility requirements imposed by the provider are met.

 The statement of activities demonstrates the degree to which the direct expenses of a given function or segment is offset by program revenues.
 Direct expenses are those that are clearly identifiable with a specific function or segment.
 Program revenues include: 1) charges to customers or applicants who purchase, use, or directly benefit from goods, services, or privileges provided by a given function or segment and 2) grants and contributions that are restricted to meeting the operational or capital requirements of a particular function or segment.
 Taxes and other items not properly included among program revenues are reported instead as general revenue.
+For the most part, the effect of interfund activity has been removed from the government-wide financial statements.